What Goes Into a Moving Estimate?

 Learn more about which moving estimate method is best for you, factors that affect your quote, and the difference between binding and non-binding estimates.

-Is a DIY move for you?
+Is a DIY move a good fit for you?

 The debate: in-person, video chat, or phone moving estimates?